yeawonbong/indexGenerator/README.md

 # indexGenerator
-Index Generator in Markdown. (for blog posting)
+A Simple Index Generator in Markdown. (for blog posting)